-F&ES 77107b, Applied Spatial Statistics.
-3 credits.
+[F&ES 77107b, Introduction to Spatial Statistics 3 credits.
 An introduction to spatial statistical techniques with computer applications.
 Topics include spatial sampling, visualizing spatial data, quantifying spatial association and autocorrelation, interpolation methods, fitting variograms, kriging, and related modeling techniques for spatially correlated data.
 Examples are drawn from ecology, sociology, public health, and subjects proposed by students.
-Eight to ten lab/homework assignments and a final project.
-Enrollment is limited to twenty-five students, with preference given to those whose research suggests analysis using spatial statistics.
-Timothy G. Gregoire, Jonathan D. Reuning-Scherer.
+Four to five lab/homework assignments and a final project.
+The class makes extensive use of the R programming language as well as ArcGIS.
+Timothy G. Gregoire, Jonathan D. Reuning-Scherer]

-F&ES 77108b, Statistics for Environmental Sciences.
-3 credits.
+F&ES 77108b, Regression Modeling of Ecological and Environmental Data 3 credits.
 This course in applied statistics assists scientific researchers in the analysis and interpretation of observational and field data.
 After considering the notion of a random variable, a few frequently encountered discrete and continuous distributions are examined in greater detail, with specific emphasis on the Gaussian distribution and the role of the central limit theorem.
 The statistical properties of linear transformations and linear combinations of random data are established.
 The foregoing serves as a foundation for the major topics of the course, which explore the estimation and fitting of linear and nonlinear regression models to observed data.
 Three hours lecture.
 Statistical computing, weekly problem exercises.
 Prerequisite: a prior course in introductory statistics.
-Timothy G. Gregoire.
+Timothy G. Gregoire

-F&ES 77009a, Introduction to Statistics in the Environmental Sciences.
-3 credits.
+F&ES 77009a, Introduction to Statistics in the Environmental Sciences 3 credits.
 An introduction to probability and statistics with emphasis on applications in forestry and environmental sciences.
 Includes methods of graphical analysis, introduction of common probability distributions, and hypothesis testing.
 The final third of the course introduces the topics of regression and analysis of variance that are covered more thoroughly in F&ES 77108b.
 There are weekly problem sets using MINITAB software, as well as a final project.
 This course assumes no prior knowledge of statistics; this course (or equivalent) is a prerequisite for more advanced F&ES statistics courses.
 Three hours lecture.
-Jonathan D. Reuning-Scherer.
+Jonathan D. Reuning-Scherer

-F&ES 77010a, Modeling Geographic Space.
-3 credits.
+F&ES 77010b, Modeling Geographic Space 3 credits.
 An introduction to the conventions and capabilities of image-based (raster) geographic information systems (GIS) for the analysis and synthesis of spatial patterns and processes.
-In contrast to F&ES 77011b, the course is oriented more toward the qualities of geographic space itself (e.g., proximity, density, or interspersion) than the discrete objects that may occupy such space (e.g., water bodies, land parcels, or structures).
+In contrast to F&ES 77011a, the course is oriented more toward the qualities of geographic space itself (e.g., proximity, density, or interspersion) than the discrete objects that may occupy such space (e.g., water bodies, land parcels, or structures).
 Three hours lecture, problem sets, one class project.
 No previous experience is required.
-Dana Tomlin.
+Dana Tomlin

-F&ES 77011b, Modeling Geographic Objects.
-3 credits.
+F&ES 77011a, Modeling Geographic Objects 3 credits.
 This course offers a broad and practical introduction to the nature and use of drawing-based (vector) geographic information systems (GIS) for the preparation, interpretation, and presentation of digital cartographic data.
-In contrast to F&ES 77010a, the course is oriented more toward discrete objects in geographical space (e.g., water bodies, land parcels, or structures) than the qualities of that space itself (e.g., proximity, density, or interspersion).
+In contrast to F&ES 77010b, the course is oriented more toward discrete objects in geographical space (e.g., water bodies, land parcels, or structures) than the qualities of that space itself (e.g., proximity, density, or interspersion).
 Three hours lecture, problem sets, one class project.
 No previous experience is required.
-Dana Tomlin.
+Dana Tomlin